Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 }
 ```

-The first part of `compile` is to get the references from the current assembly with `getRefs`.
+The first part of the code in the `compile` function is to get the references from the current assembly with `getRefs`.
 ```
 let loader = getLoader()
 let refs = getRefs loader